MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-local-model.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn how to create a local model on a SharePoint site with SharePoint Syntex.
+description: Learn how to create a local model on a local SharePoint site with SharePoint Syntex.
 ---

-# Activate a model on a SharePoint site with Microsoft SharePoint Syntex
+# Activate a model on a local SharePoint site with Microsoft SharePoint Syntex